The Night Before Christmas (1941 film): Plot

-It's Christmas Eve and nothing is stirring.
+'Twas the Night Before Christmas and all through the house, not a creature was stirring, not even a mouse.
 But Jerry emerges from his hole avoiding a Christmas-themed mousetrap placed by his hole.
 Jerry nears the Christmas presents, jumping merrily around the tree, licking candy canes and jumping onto a plush toy lion that squeaks.
 Jerry continues jumping on the soft toy, but bounces too hard and lands on Tom, who he inadvertently wakes up.
 Tom snarls and just before he can eat Jerry, the quick-thinking mouse grabs a nearby "Do Not Open 'Til Xmas" sticker and slaps it on Tom's mouth.

 Jerry is chased among the myriad of toys (briefly stopping to fire a trick field gun's cork stopper at Tom) and hides inside a Christmas fairy light, causing him to glow.
 Not fooled, Tom grabs Jerry and is promptly electrocuted.
 Jerry hides among some toy soldiers, but Tom spots him and the mouse runs off, saluting the cat like a real soldier would.
 Tom chases Jerry but is stopped by the barrier of a miniature level crossing.
 A toy train passes by, with many carriages.
 Jerry sits on top of the caboose, waving cheekily at Tom and pulling faces.
 As the train enters a model of a tunnel and Jerry hits his head, knocking him onto the track.
 He runs through the tunnel, pursued by Tom, who knocks the tunnel over.
 Jerry hides inside a boxing glove and boxes the puzzled cat in the face before running off behind the Christmas tree.
 Tom, now arming himself with a boxing glove of his own, follows him and spots him jumping into a jack-in-the-box.
 Opening up the box, Tom is punched by the boxing glove stuck on Jack's head and is knocked out.
 Jerry jumps out and holds it up in victory like a boxing referee.